downtownHippie/ASP.NETTutorials/ContosoUniversity/README.md

 In the tutorial there was no mechanism to enroll students in courses

-    Added mechanism to enroll students at creation of student
+    Added mechanism to enroll students in courses when creating a new student

-    Added mechanism to enroll and disenroll a student in a course when editing a student
+    Added mechanism to enroll and disenroll a student in courses when editing a student

 TODO:

-    Details view of instructor needs to list courses being taught
+    Details view of instructor needs to list courses being taught instead of part of instructor index

     Add department to instructor